moTTong-Sof/Benthle/README.md

     Return :
     - url : a url with only the data plotted in it

-**generate_maps.py** is where the magic operates by combining all the **helpers.py** functions into `generate_and_save_maps()`.
+**generate_maps.py** combines all the **helpers.py** functions into `generate_and_save_maps()`.
 Every time the function is called, it will generate 3 maps according to the 3 difficulties of the game and then stores all the elements gathered into our database table `Maps`.
 If a map (or more) is deemed not playable, it will rerun the function only for it.
 It also resets the whole `Tempdata` table to allow players to play again for the day.

 **scheduler.py** schedules `generate_and_save_maps()` everyday at 0:00 UTC and is called in **app.py**.